keyvank/tsp/src/0-preface.md

 > Hello World!
 ```

+## Synchronous vs Asynchronous Engineering

+As someone who has never made anything sophisticated other than software, I find building and engineering “physical” things much harder than developing computer programs.

+I had some claims that software engineering is very different than other, more classical fields of engineering such as mechanical or electrical engineering.
+Talking with people building non-software stuff, I figured that they also find building software hard and non trivial.

+After some thinking, I decided to categorize engineering into two fields: ***Synchronous*** *vs* ***Asynchronous***

+Synchronous engineering is all about designing solutions based on orderly applied subsolutions.
+The most obvious example of such engineering, is software engineering.
+When building a computer program, you put some instructions (Sub-solution, you have the assumption that the instruction works as expected all the time) in the right order.
+Designing the manufacturing line is a kind of synchronous engineering too.
+Newer Subsolutions does not have impact on the previous subsolutions.
+You can add new stuff to your list of instructions, and expect that all previous instructions and their behavior would remain intact.

+In Asynchronous engineering on the other hand, order is not involved.
+The final solution is composed of subsolutions, but there isn’t any order, and all the subsolutions are applied at the same time.
+Examples are, designing a building, a car engine, an electronics circuit and etc. When designing a car engine, unlike software, you must have a general idea of how the final product would look like, otherwise your solution could be totally wrong.
+Subsolutions heavily influence each other, and adding a new component can possible break other things.

 ## The Cult of Done

 I wasn't quite sure if I have to publish the draft version of the book on the internet or not.
 Writing a book is hard.
 It's probably one of the most difficult things one can do in his life, and it needs passion and persistence.
 I got discouraged multiple times, I wasn't sure if people are going to like my content at all.
 So I decided to publish the very incomplete draft of the book anyway.
 Fortunately, there were a few people who skimmed through the draft and liked it.